FOSSRIT/hfoss-library/README.md

 works.
-These works are collected here primarily as course material which instructors and students can use in the Humanitarian Free and Open Source Software Development (HFOSS) course (IGME-582), offered by the Rochester Institute of Technology's (RIT) School of Interactive Games and Media (IGM) [** PLEASE REVIEW: Explicitly name cultures course at this point?  **], but also to serve other courses in the FOSS minor offered by IGM at RIT, and then beyond that as a more broadly useful open education resource (OER).
+These works are collected here primarily as course material which instructors and students can use in the Humanitarian Free and Open Source Software Development (HFOSS) course (IGME-582), offered by the Rochester Institute of Technology's (RIT) School of Interactive Games and Media (IGM), but also to serve other courses in the FOSS minor offered by IGM at RIT, and then beyond that as a more broadly useful open education resource (OER).

 As such a collection of resources, it is both about FOSS, and meant to